rfrenchy/horseracing/README.md

 # Horse Racing

 <p>The project's main aim is to gain knowledge on making successful horse racing punts.
-This is done through obtaining and storing horse racing data in order to perform relevant analysis.</p>
+This is done through obtaining and storing horse racing data in order to perform relevant analysis.
+Secondary aims are to improve my skills in golang, db admin, scripting and pattern recognition</p>

 ## apps